Fiserv/Commerce-Hub/docs/Resources/Guides/Fraud/Fraud-Settings.md

 ### Step 3: Choose a Profile

-Click in the Profile Name box and select the profile that you want to assign transaction controls
+Click in the Profile Name box and select the profile that you want to assign transaction controls or [create a new profile](?path=docs/Resources/Guides/Enterprise-Portal/Profiles.md).
+Click the Edit Profile button and then click the Continue to Edit Profile button.

 ### Step 4: Setup Fraud Settings

 Select the Fraud Setting tab on the left side.
 Select the Fraud Setting from the list to enable/disable the functions and features.

-- [Address/Security Code Filters](?path=docs/Resources/Guides/Fraud/Fraud-Settings-AVS-CVV.md): Filters to reject transaction based on address and security code responses.

 ### Step 5: Save Settings
 Click the Save button and click the Home icon to return to the main screen.